genestack/user-tutorials/source/tutorials/Getting_started/file-initialisation.rst

 collect into one folder files from multiple experiments and work on them as if they were all part of one experiment.

-Experiments, Assays, and Assay Groups
+Experiments, assays, and assay groups
 -------------------------------------

 An  **experiment** is a very special kind of folder.
 It contains only